MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-introduction.md

 ---
 title: Data science tutorial - get started
-description: Learn about the Data science tutorial, including an overview of the steps you follow through the modules and details about the end-to-end scenario. ms.reviewer: sgilley ms.author: narsam
+description: Learn about the Data science tutorial, including an overview of the steps you follow through the series and details about the end-to-end scenario. ms.reviewer: sgilley ms.author: narsam
 author: narmeens